OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 ### 1. Get all dynamic values/variables/names

 - The `base_url` from your cluster.
-Typically it is `kubeflow.at.onplural.sh` but you can extract it from your JupyterLab Notebook url.
+We assume it is `kubeflow.at.onplural.sh` but change it accordingly in this manual if needed - you can extract it from your JupyterLab Notebook url.
 - The `your_namespace` which is typically `firstname-lastname`.
 You can get it also in your JupyterLab Notebook with this command: `echo $NAMESPACE`
 - The `main_bucket` from your cluster.
-Typically it is `at-plural-sh-at-onplural-sh-kubeflow-pipelines` but you can extract it from your JupyterLab Notebook with the following command:
+We assume it is `at-plural-sh-at-onplural-sh-kubeflow-pipelines` but change it accordingly in this manual if needed - but you can extract it from your JupyterLab Notebook with the following command:
 ```
 kubectl get cm  artifact-repositories -o yaml
 ...